mbohlip/Deploy-a-Dynamic-WordPress-Website-on-AWS-Host-a-WordPress-Website-on-AWS/README.md

 ### I. Create a 3-tier VPC

-    a.
-From the management console, first, select the region to create the VPC, in our case, it will be **“us-east-1”**
+    a) From the management console, first, select the region to create the VPC, in our case, it will be **“us-east-1”**
     b.
 In the Search box, type VPC and select VPC under services
     c. click on **Create VPC**
     d.
 Give a name (we will be using **"My VPC"**)